Minister of Defense of unrecognized Nagorno Karabakh Republic

 Babayan was born on 5 March 1965 in Stepanakert (Khankendi), Nagorno-Karabakh Autonomous Oblast (NKAO), Azerbaijani SSR.

 In 1982, he graduated from the secondary school #7 in Stepanakert.
 From 1983 to 1985, served in the Soviet military contingent in East Germany.

 Babayan is Armenian military commander and politician.
-One of the most active commanders during the Nagorno-Karabakh War who made serious input into the process of occupation of internationally recognised territories of Azerbaijan Republic.
+One of the most active commanders during the Nagorno-Karabakh War who made serious input into the process of occupation of internationally recognized territories of Azerbaijan Republic.

-Following the war, he served as so-called Defense Minister of unrecognised Nagorno-Karabakh Republic from 1994 to 2000.
+Following the war, he served as so called Defense Minister of unrecognized Nagorno-Karabakh Republic from 1994 to 2000.

-During this period, Babayan "became not only the military leader but the most powerful man in Nagorno-Karabakh overall, controlling its government and economy."
+During this period, Babayan "became not only the military leader but the most powerful man in Karabakh overall, controlling its government and economy."

 Lieutenant General Samvel Babayan rose to prominence amongst Armenians during the military phase of the Nagorno-Karabakh conflict, in 1991-1994.
 Babayan carried out coordination of Armenian operations in Karabakh, participated in the development of the plan to capture Shusha and was the commander of the front of Lachin.

 As unified military command began to be established in Nagorno Karabakh in 1992-1993, Babayan became the Commander of the so called Nagorno-Karabakh Defense Army in 1993, after his predecessor Serzh Sargsyan left to become Armenia's Defense Minister.

 Under his command, the separatists military with support of Armenian and Russian forces succeeded in winning a number of strategic battles against the Azerbaijani military and regained control over most of Nagorno-Karabakh as well as partially controlling 7 surrounding districts of Azerbaijan Republic.